bahaaomar/online-retail-dw-project/README.md

 2. **Operational Excellence:** Manage inventory and operations efficiently based on time-based and seasonal demand forecasts.
 3. **Profitability Improvement:** Reassess products and pricing based on detailed financial performance analysis for each product.
 4. **Sustainable Growth:** Build long-term relationships with the most valuable customers to ensure revenue stability and increase their loyalty.
-5. **Market Share Expansion:** Identify promising geographic markets and allocate the necessary resources to expand into them.
+5. **Market Share Expansion:** Identify promising geographic markets and allocate the necessary resources to expand into them...